-UMBC was named a national leader in innovation by U.S. News & World Report in 2017.
-The university earned a fifth-place ranking on the publication’s “Most Innovative Schools” list.
+UMBC was named a national leader in innovation by U.S. News & World Report in 2018.
+The university earned a seventh-place ranking on the publication’s “Most Innovative Schools” list.

-Continuing its history of earning high praise from U.S. News & World Report, UMBC was ranked among the top 20 national universities in the publication’s 2017 “Best Undergraduate Teaching” ranking, alongside Princeton University, Yale University, Dartmouth University, and the University of California, Berkeley.
+Continuing its history of earning high praise from U.S. News & World Report, UMBC was ranked among the top 20 national universities in the publication’s 2018 “Best Undergraduate Teaching” ranking.

 Kiplinger’s Personal Finance, in its 2017 “Best College Values” ranking, recognized UMBC for delivering a high-quality education at an affordable price.

 In its 2017 “Best 381 Colleges” publication, The Princeton Review profiled UMBC and named the university to its “Colleges That Pay You Back” list in recognition of the value of a UMBC degree.

 UMBC ranked No. 83 among public universities in the 2018 “Best Colleges Rankings” released by U.S. News & World Report.